 Finally, a terrific article on the brain benefits of bilingual education can be found HERE.
 These brain benefits include:

 We hope you consider joining our program today.
-Dual Language now enrolling in ECE-3 through 4th Grade for the 2019-2020 school year!
+Dual Language now enrolling in ECE-3 through 5th Grade!